-(h) Records retention requirements
+(f) Records retention requirements

 Each local board must ensure that all quarterly reports submitted to NDOL are retained locally, as required under the State's policy on records management.
-Record retention requirements under the policy on records management apply equally to the supporting documentation on which local area quarterly financial reports are based.
+Record retention requirements under the NDOL records management policy apply equally to the supporting documentation on which local area quarterly financial reports are based.

-Section V. Recapture and reallocation of unexpended/unobligated Title IB funds after the first year of a period of performance
+Section VI.
+Recapture and reallocation of unexpended/unobligated Title IB funds

-(a) Obligation of funds
+(a) Unexpended/unobligated funds

-At least 80 percent of the funds allocated to a local area for a Program Year for each of the adult, dislocated worker, and youth programs should be expended/obligated by the end of the first year Program Year of a period of performance.
-If more than 20 percent of the funds remain unexpended or unobligated at the conclusion of the first Program Year of the period of performance, the State may recapture the amount that exceeds 20 percent.
-(Any recaptured amount is separately determined for each program.)
+At least 80 percent of the funds allocated to a local area for a program year for each of the adult, dislocated worker, and youth programs should be expended/obligated by the end of the first year program year of a period of performance.
+If more than 20 percent of the funds remain unexpended/unobligated at the conclusion of the first program year of the period of performance, the State may recapture the amount that exceeds 20 percent.
+(Recaptured amounts are separately determined for each program.)
 Calculation of the 20 percent amount must adjust for: